Fr33m4nNn/Power_BI_Projects/README.md

 All dashboards are created for learning and demonstration purposes, based on publicly available datasets.

-👉 Feel free to explore the project folders above to see detailed breakdowns and dashboards.
+👉 Click on the project titles or images above to explore detailed breakdowns and dashboards.